Dr. Eric Verdin on Ketogenic Diet Longevity, Beta-Hydroxybutyrate, HDAC Inhibitors & NAD+

 Mechanistic target of rapamycin (mTOR)

 Tiny organelles inside of cells that produce energy in the presence of oxygen.
 Often referred to as the "powerhouse of the cell" because of its role in the production of ATP (adenosine triphosphate).
 Mitochondria are continuously undergoing a process of self-renewal known as **mitophagy** in order to repair damage that occurs as a side effect of their energy generating activities.

 Nicotinamide adenine dinucleotide (NAD+)

 A coenzyme that is required for the production of energy in cells.
 NAD+ is synthesized from three major precursors: tryptophan, nicotinic acid (vitamin B3), and nicotinamide.
-NAD+ levels have also been shown to rise during a fasted state.
-It is found in all living cells and is required for the mitochondria to produce energy.
-NAD+ levels control the activity of several key enzymes including many metabolic enzymes and enzymes involved in repairing DNA damage.
+It regulates the activity of several key enzymes, including many enzymes involved in metabolism and in repairing DNA damage.
 NAD+ levels rise during a fasted state.
-A group of enzymes called **sirtuins**, which are a type of histone deacetylase, use NAD+ to remove acetyl groups from proteins and are important mediators for the effects of fasting, caloric restriction, as well as the effects of a plant compound called **resveratrol**, a so-called calorie restriction mimetic.
+A group of enzymes called **sirtuins**, which are a type of histone deacetylase, use NAD+ to remove acetyl groups from proteins and are important mediators for the effects of fasting, caloric restriction, and the effects of a plant compound called **resveratrol**, a so-called calorie restriction mimetic.

 Nicotinamide riboside (NR)